Light Rail is Coming to Redmond

 Sound Transit’s East Link light rail extension project is bringing high-quality rail transit to Redmond with service starting at two stations in Overlake in 2023.
 One station will be located at the north end of 152nd Ave NE, adjacent to SR 520, in Overlake Village while the other station will be at the Overlake Transit Center near the intersection of SR 520 and NE 40th St. Once the project is complete, travelers from the Overlake Transit Center will enjoy 10-minute trips to Downtown Bellevue and 30-minute trips to Downtown Seattle on tracks separated from automobile traffic.

 For more information about East Link, visit the Sound Transit East Link project page.

 Coordination with Sound Transit

 The City of Redmond is coordinating with Sound Transit on all aspects of bringing rail to Overlake.
 Now that the route and station locations have been established, Sound Transit and the City are designing elements associated with the stations and the route between them.
-Sound Transit is also coordinating with the city on how to engage the community on elements including station art and names.
+Sound Transit is also coordinating with the city on how to engage the community throughout the design and construction phases.
 Since much of the light rail line is being built within the State Route 520 corridor, Sound Transit will also be working with the Washington State Department of Transportation (WSDOT).

 Transit Oriented Development